thebinaryfelix/ironhack-rover-challenge/README.md

 We have provided some starter files for you to work on!
 - Download this repository or fork it.
 - Open the file inside JS > movement > rover.js
+- Open the index.html on the browser

-There, you already have some instructions to follow ;)
+Inside the JS file you already have some instructions to follow ;)

 ## Iteration 1 | The Rover Object

-The direction property can contain one of four values: "N", "S", "E", or "W".
-The rover’s default direction will be "N" (north).
+The direction property can contain one of four values: `'N'`, `'S'`, `'E'`, or `'W'`.
+The rover’s default direction will be `'N'` (north).

 ## Iteration 2 | Turning the Rover
 The rover has a direction attribute.
 We’ve already provided methods called turnLeft and turnRight.
 Your job is to turn the rover in the appropriate direction based off of its current direction.